taskcluster/taskcluster-rfcs/rfcs/0147-third-party-login.md

 The client indicated in the credentials has the clientId described above, and as such is scanned periodically for alignment with the associated user's access.
 It will be automatically disabled if the user's access no longer satisfies its scopes.
 The client can also be disabled or deleted manually in the event of compromise.

+This endpoint does not produce temporary credentials, as such credentials are not revocable.

 ## Transition Period